-7. Good Practices and Safe Work Procedures for Escalators and Moving Walks Installation, Maintenance and Replacement work
+7. Good Practices and Safe Work Procedures for Escalator and Moving Walk Installation, Maintenance and Replacement Work

 Escalators and moving walks are good means to move high amount of human traffic quickly within or between buildings.
-As such, they are typically found in places where there are busy human traffic such as shopping centers or public transports hubs.
-Their locations within building are usually in open areas and transit points between floors.
+As such, they are typically found in places with high human traffic such as shopping centres or public transport hubs.
+They are usually located in open areas within the building and are transit points between floors.

-Hence, installation, maintenance and replacement work for escalators and moving walks must take into consideration of the possible elements in these environments.
+Hence, installation, maintenance and replacement work for escalators and moving walks must take into consideration the possible elements in these environments.

-The following are some good practice examples when carrying out works on escalators and moving walks.
+The following are some examples of good practices when carrying out works on escalators and moving walks.